edbertw/stocknavigator/README.md

 - 🖼️ **Real-time Market Sentiment Analysis**: Read real-time market news on the company and use our system to analyze its sentiment.
 - 🔮 **Stock price prediction**: Interactive, LSTM-driven predictions with beautiful charting.
 - 🛠️ **Modern full-stack experience**: Fast, intuitive, and ready for your contributions!
+- 👁️ **Application Visibility**: With state-of-the-art tools, monitor your app and system's performance with ease!

 ---